By Pat McKenna (updated 2019)

 Endurance training increases an athlete’s ability to perform.
 This is due to the increase in the number of mitochondria (the cell’s energy factory) as well as an increase in cardiovascular capacity, lung capacity and hypertrophy (increase in size) of skeletal muscle.

-Endurance training appears to result in an increased capacity for muscle glycogen storage.
-So by race day, the trained athlete benefits from a slower utilization of muscle glycogen and from higher glycogen stores at the beginning of the race.
-Another reason why training well ahead of this race is critical.
+Endurance training will result in an increased capacity for muscle glycogen storage.
+So, by race day, the trained athlete benefits from a higher glycogen stores and slower utilization of muscle glycogen.
+More reason that training ahead of this race is critical.

 Fatigue or Failure?

 The depletion of muscle glycogen is the single most consistently observed factor contributing to fatigue.
-With high rates of carbohydrate breakdown comes a rise in the production of lactic acid accumulation in muscle and blood.
-This is particularly evident in situations of oxygen debt.
-This is why it is so important to keep paddle stroke rate to a moderate, comfortable turnover – it is a LONG way to Dawson City.
+With high rates of carbohydrate breakdown comes a rise in Lactic acid production which is particularly evident in situations of oxygen debt.
+This is why it is so important to keep paddle stroke rate to a low, comfortable turnover – it is a LONG way to Dawson City.
 Too fast, you’ll crash.

 For better absorption, liquids should be cool, not cold.

-Packing along a thermos of hot tea, coffee or hot juice is very welcome in the middle of the first night.
-Refill in Carmacks and again in Kirkman Creek, it will be worth its weight.
+Packing along a thermos of hot tea, coffee or soup is very welcome in the middle of the first night.
+Refill in Carmacks; it will be worth its weight.

 Stash like a squirrel…

-The nature of your food choice for the race is ultimately up to you.
+The choice of your food is ultimately up to you, the paddler.

-Best of luck to all YRQ racers.
-I’ll see you on the river!
+Good luck to all racers and see you at the start-line.